EduardoNicacio/LLMBenchmark/codestral-22b-v0.1/readme.md

 - Assumed a Python environment by default:

     > This is Python environment, but it seems like you're asking to write SQL code.
 Here's an example of how your procedures could be written:

+- In C# code generation tasks, it only provided skeletons for a few classes and nothing else.
+According to the model, creating Asp.Net Razor pages, unitary and integration `won't be provided here due to the complexity of the task`.